Matthew-Mullin/Matthew-Mullin.github.io/_posts/2022-3-22-skincare.md

 tags: [skin,health]
 ---

-I always thought skincare was fairly vain, but unfortunately good skin equals good confidence.
+I always thought skincare was fairly vain, but good skin equals good confidence, which is important if you want to be a jolly little human.

 Here's some tips:
-* Avoid dairy
+* Avoid dairy [^fn1]
+    - Dairy (of any kind) can increase your odds of getting acne by ~20-25%
+    - Drinking 2 glasses of milk or more a day could increase acne rates by >40%
 * Apply sunscreen to your face before going outside
 * Use a facial cleanser and moisturizer
 * Shower at the end of the day or after you exercise